 Employment and Internships

-International students are welcome to apply for internships and coop opportunities.
-The FAU Career Center and International Services (IS) work closely to provide clear and appropriate guidance for identifying/securing internships and obtaining proper authorization under existing visa regulations.
+International students are welcome to apply for internships opportunities.
+The FAU Career Center and International Student Services (ISS) work closely to provide clear and appropriate guidance for identifying/securing internships and obtaining proper authorization under existing visa regulations.

 For university information on internship options, visit the FAU Career Center internship information page.